GCA On Tour

 About Touring: Life on the Road

-• Performances begin February 2, 2026
+• Performances begin February 1, 2027

-• Actors are both performers and crewmembers.
+• Actors are both performers and crew members.
 Under the direction of the Stage Manager, the cast is responsible for:

 • Loading and unloading of set and sound equipment (5lbs-40lbs).